 - IRB Procedure 1: Determining whether a research activity needs IRB review and approval

-View a graphic of the IRB Decision Tree.
+View the IRB Decision Tree flowchart.

 Your course instructor will provide additional details in your Moodle course module.

-- Cover letter - Template for communicating with potential research subjects.
+- Cover Letter - Template for communicating with potential research subjects.
 Include information indicated in red; can customize as needed

-- Informed Consent (Minimum Risk) form - For securing subjects' permission to participate in the study, with explanation of risks and benefits
+- Informed Consent (Minimum Risk) Form - For securing subjects' permission to participate in the study, with explanation of risks and benefits